 Long Term Management of Hip Impingement

-We have covered a lot of stuff in the first three parts of this series.
+We have covered a lot in the first three parts of this series.
 Once you are back to consistent training, how do you prevent this from coming back?
-While there is no full proof way to guarantee not getting hurt, here are a few ways we can continue to build confidence with runners as they get back to training.
+While there is no full-proof way to guarantee not getting hurt, here are a few ways we can do to build confidence with runners as they get back to training.

 HEAVY RESISTANCE TRAINING

 Continuing to progress heavy resistance exercises is vital for runners and triathletes coming off most injuries.
-This is important from a physiological standpoint, but also from a mental standpoint.
-For many runners, continuing to progress these lifts help build confidence in their abilities.
+It’s important from a physiological and mental standpoint.
+Continuing to progress these lifts help runners build confidence in their abilities.

 SINGLE LEG DRILLS IN VARIOUS PLANES

-Besides heavy lifts, it is important to continue to challenge the hip with motions in various planes of motion.
-The hip has to undergo many different motions during the running gait and it is important to challenge these movements in the weight room as well.
+It’s important to continue challenging the hip with various planes of motion.
 I will often include these as a secondary exercise to a bigger lift.
-The three way step down is a great drill to really challenge the hip in multiple planes and can be easily progressed with a weight vest.
+The three-way step down is a great drill and can be progressed with a weight vest.

 HIGH REPETITION DRILLS

-Lastly, I want to keep some amount of lower level hip strengthening drills plugged in at some point during the week.
-I highlighted a lot of these in the second post of this series HERE.
-The goal is to challenge the hip, with different movements without spending too much time in provocative positions.
+Lastly, I want to keep some lower-level hip strengthening drills plugged in at some point during the week.
+The goal is to challenge the hip with different movements without spending too much time in provocative positions.
 I will include these in one of three ways with clients.

-As a warm-up prior to running or dedicated lifting sessions
+As a warm-up before running or dedicated lifting sessions.